 2015 - Bioinformatics to provide individualized cancer treatment options

 2014 - Intraoperative imaging technology to improve the ability to remove complex brain tumors

 2013 - Development of a leading-edge diagnostic tool for early detection

-Each year, The Auxiliary of the Woman’s Board hosts its highly anticipated Cooks’ Tour, an invitation-only event showcasing some of the North Shore’s most extraordinary homes.
-The 2018 event was held on September 26.
-Guests were provided an intimate tour of each of four featured homes and enjoyed a wonderful luncheon in the Garden Room at the Winnetka Community House.
-Delicious homemade soups, entrees and baked goods were available for purchase the Cooks' Tour Gourmet-to-Go boutique.
-Cooks’ Tour proceeds will support REACH.
+Each year The Auxiliary of the Woman’s Board hosts its highly anticipated Cooks’ Tour, an invitation-only event showcasing some of the North Shore’s most extraordinary homes.
+The 2019 event will be held on Sept.
+25. Guests will enjoy an intimate tour of each of the featured homes and a luncheon in the Garden Room at the Winnetka Community House.
+Home-cooked soups, entrees and baked goods may be purchased from the Cooks' Tour Gourmet-to-Go boutique.
+Cooks’ Tour proceeds will support RCSIP.
 Learn more about the Cooks’ Tour online.

 The Junior Board of the Auxiliary of the Woman’s Board of Rush University Medical Center engages high school students from New Trier Township who are committed to volunteerism and raising funds to support the Medical Center.
-Each year, these young women organize several successful fundraising events that include a car wash, a holiday boutique and a fall benefit.
+Each year, these young women organize several successful fundraising events that include a car wash, a holiday boutique and a fashion show.